mtracy01/NotificationMirror/README.md

 	Cron script for starting up the interface on boot for raspberry pi shell script for rebuilding and restarting an apache2 server maintaining the mirror

+Note:
+	init.sh modifies root directory, so you must run it with sudo (i.e. use the command "sudo init.sh")